Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/White Tusk Bloodrager.md

 "cr": "4"
 "traits":
 - "desc": "As a bonus action, the orc can enter a cold fury for 1 minute.
 While in\
-    \ a fury, its melee weapon attacks deal an extra dice:1d6|text(3) (1d6) damage.\n\
+    \ a fury, its melee weapon attacks deal an extra 3 (1d6) damage.\n\nAlso, if the\
-    \nAlso, if the orc is reduced to 0 hit points while in a cold fury, unless it\
+    \ orc is reduced to 0 hit points while in a cold fury, unless it was dealt with\
-    \ was dealt with a critical hit, the orc makes a Constitution saving throw with\
+    \ a critical hit, the orc makes a Constitution saving throw with a DC of 5 plus\
-    \ a DC of 5 plus the damage taken.
-On a success, the orc instead drops to 1 hit\
+    \ the damage taken.
+On a success, the orc instead drops to 1 hit point and its\
-    \ point and its fury ends."
+    \ fury ends."
   "name": "Cold Fury (Recharges after a Short or Long Rest)"
 - "desc": "As a bonus action, the orc can move up to its speed toward a hostile creature\
     \ it can see."